metablockshq/mbkjs/packages/nft-composer/README.md

 const args: GroupedDepositNftApiArgs = {
   connection: connection,
   isReceiptMasterEdition: false, // // You can mint a master-edition of the Receipt NFT, you can keep this a default
-  receiptUrl: 'http://localhost:8090', // reciept NFT url
+  arweaveUrl: 'http://localhost:8090', // arweave url of the  NFT
   receiptName: 'receiptName', // receipt NFT name
   metaNftName: 'metaNftName', // Generated meta NFT name
-  metaNftUrl: 'http://localhost_meta_api.url', // this the url where combining of the deposited NFTs happen (Your rendering service URL)
+  cluster: NftComposerCluster.Devnet, // This is the cluster, we have chosen devnet as the cluster
   isMetaNftMasterEdition: false, // You can mint a master-edition of the Meta NFT, you can keep this a default
   wallet: dummyWallet,
   mintKey: userNftMint, // this is the token mint of the User's NFT that needs to be deposited